The Three wheel Skate

 However with advantages, there comes a disadvantage.
 After all, we can't be convinced of something without weighing two sides of a coin.
 Pricing is a high factor you need to be aware when considering a tri-wheel skate.
 Since larger wheels are definitely more costly and the learning curve to mastering a tri-wheel skate would be longer.

 - More costly than a four wheel skate as larger wheels are more expensive.

 - Harder to learn

 - Shorter frame makes it easier to fall backwards

 - Bigger wheels makes it higher to ground, so lesser stability

 The Four Wheel Skate

 The four wheel skate is the most common inline skate setup.
-There are many types of four-wheel skate depending whether you are into aggressive skating or recreational ones.
+There are many types of four-wheel skate depending whether you are into aggressive skating or recreational skating.
 Many people would purchase the four-wheel skate for its stability and its flexibility of having different skate setups.
-With a better weight disbursement, its easy to learn and you can improve quickly overtime.
+With 4 wheels, it also means the frame is longer and that increases stability.
+It's easier to learn and you can improve quickly overtime.

 Unlike the three-wheel skate, the four wheel do come with some potential disadvantage as well.
-The four wheel skate system does not give an a smooth lift off, although it will give higher speeds than the three wheel skate.
+The four wheel skate will be heavier and not as fast as the 3 wheel skate.
 Additionally, maintaining high speeds on the four wheel skate is not easy as you need more strength for each lift off.